 Filing continues for spots on Rochester, Olmsted County ballots

-May 30—ROCHESTER — A third Rochester School Board candidate filed Thursday, putting a single candidate in each of the three seats set for the Nov.
-3 ballot.
+ROCHESTER — A third Rochester School Board candidate filed Thursday, putting a single candidate in each of the three seats set for the Nov.
+5 ballot.

 Stephanie M. Whitehorn filed for Seat 7 on the seven-member board.
 It's the seat currently held by Jessica Garcia, who has not yet filed for re-election.